How to Freeze Lasagna the Right Way

 Taste of Home

 So, to make life a little easier, and honestly, so I always have some lasagna at my beck and call, I’ve taken to keeping a prepared lasagna in my freezer.
-Usually, this means preparing and assembling two lasagnas at once (one to be enjoyed right away, the other to be frozen) but freezing can also be a great make-ahead option for a single lasagna.
+Usually, this means prepping and assembling two lasagnas at once (one to be enjoyed right away, the other to be frozen), but freezing can also be a great make-ahead option for a single lasagna.

 If you want to learn how to freeze lasagna, keep reading to get the step-by-step instructions.
 Don’t have a go-to lasagna?
 Try our favorite lasagna recipes.